elado/isotope/README.md

 ## The problem:

 In Ajax-based sites, there's a constant dilemma: How to get objects rendered in templates?
 In server side (and output full HTML)?
-Client side (and mess with JSON objects)?
+Client side (and mess with JSON objects and HTML strings/DOM generation)?
 What should be the role division between server and client?

 ## Common Approaches, Pros & Cons: